 The two grievance classifications and differences in the grievance procedures reflect the Board of Governors requirement that an internal grievance process be provided for non-conferral of early permanent tenure that is not concurrent with a reappointment decision.
-This requirement and the authority to establish different grievance procedures are set forth in Section 607 of The Code of The University of North Carolina and further elaborated in The Establishment of different grievance procedures a ensures there is a review process for the faculty member whether the non-conferral of permanent tenure was based on an early request or at the normal contract period.

-To provide these approximately equal rights, it is necessary, at times, to reference Section 604 of The Code of The University of North Carolina.
+This requirement and the authority to establish different grievance procedures are set forth in Section 607 of The Code of The University of North Carolina and further elaborated in The UNC Policy Manual 101.3.2.
+The establishment of different grievance procedures a ensures there is a review process for the faculty member whether the non-conferral of permanent tenure was based on an early request or at the normal contract period REQUIRING REAPPOINTMENT WITH CONFERRAL OF PERMANENT TENURE DECISION BECAUSE to provide these approximately equal rights, it is necessary at normal contract period times, to reference Section 604 of The Code of The University of North Carolina.
 However, appeals to the Board of Governors are not allowed by the procedures in Appendix Y. In addition, the bases for the grievance provided in Section IV for a grievance of non-conferral of early tenure do not apply to General Grievances.